What Got You Here Might Not Get You There.

-- Does the Legacy Software interface with other technology that the enterprise uses?
+- Does the Legacy Software interface with other technology and components that the enterprise uses?

 If, after your evaluation, you answered no to any of these questions, you probably need to modernize your legacy applications because your system cannot function at advanced levels.